qwerty-arun/Lets_learn/README.md

 # 16/9/24
 - DBMS: Week-6 Problem Solving.
 An introduction to indexing, hast tables etc.
+- Learnt to setup my GitHub Profile.
+Still a lot more to improve!
 ### OnShape
 - Planes at an angle, text and remove feature.
 - Fillet, chamfer and active units.
 While copying from drawing sheet, make sure angles are correct for chamfer.
 Sometimes, for 30 degrees, you end up doing 60 degrees.